multi-os-engine/doc/source/multi-os-engine/3_getting_started/4_project_customization_via_gradle/project_customization_via_gradle.rst

 Customizing Your Apple Xcode* Project using a Gradle* Script
 =================================================================================

-With Intel's Multi-OS Engine, you can customize the Apple Xcode* project for your app right in the Android Studio* IDE.
+With Multi-OS Engine, you can customize the Apple Xcode* project for your app right in the Android Studio* IDE.
 This page describes all properties the Multi-OS Engine Gradle* Plugin supports for project customization.
 To customize the project, define all necessary properties in the <moe_module> /build.gradle script.

 Xcode Project Mandatory Properties
 ----------------------------------